larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 ### Two Translations
 Peters believes there will be 2 translations: one before ("the first-fruits") the great tribulation and one after ("the harvest") the great tribulation.
 p.
 329 Vol 2 Prop.
 130 Obs.
 9

+### Why a distinction between "first fruits" and "harvest"
+>Obs.
+11. The question may be asked, Why such a distinction?
+The reply is, because such is God’s pleasure in the matter.
+It is not for us to assert with any degree of positiveness *who* shall thus be favored with a translation, and escape the great tribulation.
+We can only point out the general affirmation (as e.g. “them that honor me, I will honor,” etc.) upon the subject, and leave each one draw his own conclusions.
+There is a difference between *mere* salvation and *the special* honor, station, dignity, etc., that God *in addition& may be pleased to bestow upon certain ones.
+There were other pious ones when Enoch and Elijah were translated, and yet *they only* were favored; and we doubt not that *many* who ultimately will be saved with great glory (because of their faithful witnessing during the last severe trial) will *be left* at this translation.
+>p.
+332 Vol 2 Prop.
+130 Obs.
+11
+### Only the select few who watch and pray always
+>...
+Dr. Seiss, with whom many concur, is undoubtedly correct in saying: “I have no idea that a very large portion of mankind, or even of the professing Church, will be thus taken.
+The first translation, if I may so speak, will embrace *only the select few* who watch and pray always,” etc.
+>p.
+332 Vol 2 Prop.
+130 Obs.
+11
+### They love "the blessed hope"
+>... *one distinguishing characteristic* will be exhibited by all, viz., *that they “love the appearing” of Christ* (2 Tim.
+4:8), *that they earnestly desire it, and regard it as the highest possible blessing, “the blessed hope”* (Tit.
+2:13).
+>p.
+332 Vol 2 Prop.
+130 Obs.
+11
+### To receive instructions and assignments
+>... as Christ comes to make the preliminary arrangements for the setting up of the Theocratic Davidic Kingdom, it is *eminently suitable*, that all the saints down to that period should be gathered in order to receive their instructions, to have their positions, etc., assigned, so that they can act with Him as executors in the Divine administrations that follow.
+This (Prop.
+166) measured by the creatures capacity requires time, and such time will be given to this particular purpose in the place predicted.
+Hence this distinction grows out of the Divine purpose; which such saints are designed to aid in executing and establishing.
+>p.
+333 Vol 2 Prop.
+130 Obs.
+11
+### Watchful with purity of heart and life
+>All who are *watchful* servants, and whom the truth leads *to purity* of heart and life, out of all denomination, shall be thus translated, but they who despise prophecy (Jer.
+23:33-36) shall bear their burden.
+>p.
+333 Vol 2 Prop.
+130 Obs.
+11 Note